Placement Responsibilities

 • The original DCFS 489-2 is provided to the RP or facility (e.g., STRTP, etc.) representative from whom the child/NMD is being replaced/removed, as this form verifies the date that the child/NMD is removed/replaced from the placement.

-• The DCFS 489 is included in the new placement packet, however, a placement packet is not generated in certain situations (e.g. child has run away or reunified; or no immediate placement is located).
+• The DCFS 489 is included in the new placement packet, however, a placement packet is not generated in certain situations (e.g. child is missing or absent from care or reunified; or no immediate placement is located).
 If the child/NMD is in an FFA RFH,the form must be given directly to the resource (foster) parent/caregiver.

 • If the DCFS 489-2 cannot be physically handed to the RP upon placement termination, the original DCFS 489-2 is immediately mailed to the caregiver.